The following Strategic funding programmes address our goal of making sure the arts and culture we develop is accessible to audiences across England.

 - continued support for the collaborations detailed above

-- R&D funding to respond to specific data and digital challenges identified by the Arts Council and the sector
+- Research and development (R&D) funding to respond to specific data and digital challenges identified by the Arts Council and the sector

 We will allocate £4.15 million to this fund for 2015-18.